Amazon Appstore Presubmission Checklist

 preferExternal) will provide a better experience for your app's users.
 For more information, see Specifying the Installation Location for Your App.

-- Security Profile (GameCircle or Amazon Device Messaging only): If your app uses GameCircle or Amazon Device Messaging APIs, be prepared to associate your app with a security profile as part of the submission process.
-See Associate Your App with a Security Profile.
+- Security Profile (Amazon Device Messaging only): If your app uses Amazon Device Messaging APIs, be prepared to associate your app with a security profile as part of the submission process.
+For details, see Associate Your App with a Security Profile.

 - Compile Errors: If your app references nearly 65,000 methods, you will need to reduce the number of methods referenced to avoid compile errors when submitting your app.
-See Avoiding Compile Errors when Submitting Your App.
+For details, see Compile Errors from Referencing More Than 65,000 Methods .

 After you have completed all of these steps, you can start the process to submit your app to the Amazon Appstore.
-See Submitting Apps to the Amazon Appstore.
+For more information, see Submitting Apps to the Amazon Appstore.